cyral-quickstart/quickstart-sidecar-express/ADVANCED.md

 -----END RSA PRIVATE KEY-----
 ```

-You could use the following command to create and env file with your custom TLS
+You could use the following command to create an env file with your custom TLS
 certificate:

 ```